OwenDa/portfolio-1/README.md

   1. Manual testing was carried out to ensure all link works as intended, with external links opening in a new tab.
   2. Functions such as form submission and form validation were manually tested by the developer and can be tested by submitting sample data.
   3. The developer manually tested to ensure elements such as navigation links, form inputs and so on can be navigated with the tab key.
   4. Picture fall-backs were tested by opening pages in Google Chrome and inspecting the source.
 The expected result being that Chrome would display the AVIF file.
-This was then repeated in Microsoft Edge with the expection being that Edge would display the fallback PNG/JPG file.
+This was then repeated in Microsoft Edge with the expectation being that Edge would display the fallback PNG/JPG file.
 There should be no discernable difference to the end-user.
 The expected result was achieved in each case.
   5. Additional manual tests were carried out as part of an Accessibility Audit.
 These are described in the following section ([jump to Accessibility](#accessibility)).

   ### Testing Tools